trynova/website/pages/blog/garbage-collection-is-contrarian.md

 ```

 This is the function used to set a value on an object, triggered whenever
 JavaScript code performs `o.p = v;` or `o[p] = v;`.
-It is a flawless piece of
+It is a "flawless" piece of
 Nova engine code in that it is both fully correct from the garbage collector's
-standpoint, but also written such that the borrow checker will verify that GC
+standpoint and also written so that the borrow checker will verify the GC
 safety: every handle parameter is bound to the GC lifetime at function entry,
-and the `PropertyValue<'static>` received from the `scoped_p.get(agent)` call is
+and so is the `PropertyValue<'static>` returned from the `scoped_p.get(agent)`
+call even though at that point we're already past a `let gc = gc.into_nogc();`
+call which is proof that there are no more garbage collection safepoints within
-likewise properly bound.
-Unfortunately, this flawlessness comes at a price of
+the function.
+Unfortunately, this flawlessness comes at the price of 7
-requiring 7 `.unbind()` calls.
-These are necessary essentially because each
+`.unbind()` calls.
+These are necessary because each handle carries a shared
-handle carries a shared covariant reference to the `Gc` parameter and these
+covariant reference to the `Gc` parameter and these invalidate when
+`gc.reborrow()` is called but Rust their covariant lifetime requires them to
+stay valid until the end of the `internal_set` call or longer, which they cannot
-invalidate immediately when `gc.reborrow()` is called: hence the handles must be
+do: hence the handles must be unbound at function call interfaces so that they
-unbound at function call interfaces so that they forget the covariant reference.
+forget the covariant reference.

 So, what would this look like with contravariant handles?
-Here is what it would
-be like:
+Let's take a look:

 ```rust
 pub(crate) fn set<'a>(